cch5ng/frontend-nanodegree-arcade-game/README.md

 Your goal is to collect as many prizes from the street as possible.
 Prizes include: Hearts, Stars, and Keys.

+Move up or down using the up arrow or down arrow keys.
+Move left or right using the left arrow or right arrow keys.

 You must avoid the following:
 	-Contact with a bug
 	-Crossing into the water